Marker-Inc-Korea/AutoRAG/docs/source/data_creation/ragas.md

 ## Use custom models

-RAGAS support custom models using Langchain.
+RAGAS supports custom models using Langchain.
 You can get a support list of models from Langchain at [here](https://python.langchain.com/docs/integrations/llms/).

 Plus, you might need to use `ChatModel` class from Langchain.